Ozzy Osbourne's grandaughter loves 'Crazy Train' but is "scared of him IRL”

 “We put on ‘Crazy Train’, like an actual performance.
 She does the ‘I, I, I’ [referring to the beginning of the track], but she’s pointing a the TV going ‘Papa, Papa, Papa, Papa, Papa’, just on repeat like a broken record.

-“[But] in real life when she sees him and she’s like ‘oh fuck, there he is’.”
-Check out both the full podcast episode below.
+“[But] in real life when she sees him and she’s like, ‘Oh fuck, there he is’.”
+Check out the full podcast episode below.

 In previous episodes of the podcast, both Ozzy and Sharon opened up about the end of their long-running metal festival, Ozzfest, revealing that it came to a close due to “greedy” management.